KevinMarquette/kevinmarquette.github.io/_draft/modules.md

 Unless your doing module development, you would generally leave this variable alone.

 # #Reqires -Modules

 When you have a script that requires a module, you can add a requires statement to the top of your script.
 This will require that the specified module is loaded before your script runs.
-If the module is installe
+If the module is installed and if auto loading is allowed, the requires statement will go ahead and import the module.

-Just because you can auto import a properly creafted module in your script just by calling functions from it, you really should import the module first.
+    #Requires -Modules GetInfo
+    GetInfo -ComputerName localhost

+This is what our script should end up like if we have a properly crafted module in the correct location.

+# What's next